Four horses trained by Iain Jardine slashed in betting at Carlisle and Redcar on Monday

 The Jardine-trained Blowing Dixie won at Southwell on that occasion after being punted from 9/1 to an SP of 4/6 favourite, and bookmakers are presumably wary of another potential hit.

-Unlike that day, Jardine trains all four of today's plunge horses, starting with Tomily in the 1.35 at Carlisle who was as big as 16/1 on Sunday night but now no bigger than 9/4.
-Four-year-old handicapper Jump The Gun (2.45 Carlisle) was 14/1 in a place last night but now a best of 7/4.
-Wiganese - 7/4 from 14/1 in places - is a racecourse debutant in division two of the novice event at Redcar (3.40), while last-leg duties fall to Flood Defence (Carlisle's 5.00), who like Jump The Gun is owned by Let's Be Lucky Racing.
-The course and distance winning mare is even money with one firm having been as big as 15/2.
+Unlike that day, Jardine trains all four of today's plunge horses, starting with Tomily in the 1.35 at Carlisle who was as big as 16/1 on Sunday night.
+Four-year-old handicapper Jump The Gun (2.45 Carlisle) was 14/1 in a place last night and into 7/4 on Monday morning.
+Wiganese - 7/4 from 14/1 in places at one stage - is a racecourse debutant in division two of the novice event at Redcar (3.40), while last-leg duties fall to Flood Defence (Carlisle's 5.00), who like Jump The Gun is owned by Let's Be Lucky Racing.
+The course and distance winning mare was even money from 15/2 with one firm before drifting back out to a general 3/1 by late-morning.

 TOMILY - 1.35 Carlisle (Click here for FREE video form and racecard)